Jiangfeng-China/IOT-Meraki-DevNet/README.md

     <img src="docs/usercase2.png" alt="usercase2" height=400px>
     </p>
 ## How it works
+    1. Run the Door-connect on server `python3 IOT_Meraki_DevNet.py`, it will bridge all door application components.
+    2. IOT device will keep wating the external event happen.

-MOXA Switch detect IOT device's alarm info and send message to Door-Connect webserver.
+    3. Once there have event, MOXA DIDO detect IOT device's alarm info and send message to Door-Connect webserver.

-Door-Connect webserver is triggered to get snapshot from Meraki camera.
+    3. Door-Connect webserver is triggered to get snapshot from Meraki camera.

-Door-Connect webserver send both IOT info and camera snapshot to Door-Connect tool.
+    4. Door-Connect webserver send both IOT info and camera snapshot to Door-Connect tool.

-The Python part server as Door-Connect webserver.

 ## License

- is freely redistributable under the BSD 2 clause license.
+BSD licensesis freely redistributable under the BSD 2 clause license.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.